sizovs/boring-stack/README.md

 * Vanilla JS with [Cash](https://github.com/fabiospampinato/cash) for syntax sugar
 * Tailwind for styling with great DX
 * Playwright for E2E tests
-* SQLite with better-sqlite3 for DB access w/o ORMs and query builders
+* SQLite for DB access w/o ORMs and query builders
 * Litestream for streaming DB replication
 * Caddy for zero-downtime deployments and automatic TLS